Objective: Know that friction (drag) acts on an object moving through a gas (e.g. air resistance)

 Factors Affecting Drag

-The magnitude of the drag force depends on several factors:
+The magnitude of the drag force is affected by the following:

 Size: Larger objects generally experience more drag.

-The drag force (Fd) can be approximated by the following equation:
+The magnitude of the drag force can be approximated using the following equation:

 $C_d$ is the drag coefficient (a dimensionless number that depends on the shape of the object)

-$A$ is the cross-sectional area of the object (m2) perpendicular to the direction of motion
+$A$ is the cross-sectional area of the object (perpendicular to the direction of motion, in m2)

 Examples of Drag

-Swimming: Swimmers try to streamline their bodies to reduce drag and improve their speed.
+Swimming: Swimmers adopt streamlined positions to minimize drag and improve their speed.

 Factor